neilsf/pong/README.md

 # pong
-My implementation of the legendary Pong game for C64
+My implementation of the legendary Pong game for the Commodore-64!

 How to play
 -----------